-While SUVs are a rage, hatchbacks still make a lot of sense.
-With the most compact form, hatchbacks are the easiest to drive through the day-to-day city traffic and what complements their potency is the easy handling and ever more important, affordable prices.
-All this comes together to make hatchbacks the most practical cars for urban lifestyles and keep them relevant amidst the ever-rising popularity of SUVs.
-Nonetheless, it’s no secret that the expanding SUV space is eating into other segments and hatchbacks are no exception.
-The category as a whole is seeing a serious decline in popularity as well as demand and so is reflected in their sales figures.
-Here are the top selling hatchbacks of February 2025.
+In India, hatchbacks hold much larger importance than their size.
+In fact, it is their compact size that forms the basis of their importance.
+With the most compact form, hatchbacks are the easiest to drive through the day-to-day city traffic, and what complements their potency is the easy handling and, even more important, affordable prices.
+All this comes together to make hatchbacks the most practical cars for urban lifestyles and keep them strong in the game despite the ever-rising popularity of SUVs.
+Nonetheless, it is no secret that the expanding SUV space is eating into other segments, and hatchbacks are no exception.
+The category as a whole is seeing a serious decline in popularity as well as demand, and so is reflected in their sales figures.
+Here are the top selling hatchbacks of March 2025.

 Overview Table